What is the “cloud”?

 Home Security: Securing a home or business from burglaries, fires, or hazards using security cameras or sensors.

-Hub (Cammy HUB): A device that gives you access to 24/7 HD video recording along with 30 days of cloud storage.
-Supporting up to four cameras in one location, record crystal clear video without slowing down your internet speed.
+Hub: Also known as a Network Video Recorder, this is a device that gives you access to 24/7 HD video recording along with 30 days of cloud storage.

 Image Sensor: A device that allows for a visual verification of alarms.
 This usually consists of a motion sensor that triggers a video recording and an alarm if a motion is detected.